Q: What is a mortgage servicer and how do I know who services my loan?

 Q: How do I know if I am eligible for payment as a foreclosure victim?

-A:You are eligible if you meet the following requirements:
+A:You were eligible if you met the following requirements:

 - Your loan went to foreclosure sale between January 1, 2008 and December 31, 2011.